saslani/saslani.github.io/_posts/2018-12-14-terraform-teamcity-aws.md

 }
 ```

-Now you have the most basic code to see terraform in action.
-In your console, I use iTerm, initialize terraform:
+Now you have enough code to see terraform in action.
+In your terminal, initialize terraform:

 ```bash
 $ terraform init
 ```

-If you look at your root directory, you see a .terraform folder.
+If you look at your project's root directory, you see a .terraform folder.
 This is to keep the current status of your terraform commands and keep track of what's been created or changed.

 To see the plan before you execute it, run the following command: